Intercultural Awareness Day

 • Intercultural Awareness Day 2018

-The 4th Annual Intercultural Awareness Day was held November 1, 2021 in the E.S.
+The 4th Annual Intercultural Awareness Day was held November 1, 2021, in the E.S.
 Good Barn.
-The program centered on the rural and urban sustainability in the local food system and featured a keynote address from Ashley C. Smith, CEO of Black Soil: Our Better Nature.
-Attendees also engaged with minority business owners throughout the food chain from local Lexington that include Toa Green from Crank and Boom Ice Cream; Chef Angelia Drake, From the Heart; and Chef Dan Wu, owner of former restaurant Atomic Ramen.
-Special appearances were also made by Rob Perez, owner of DV8 Kitchen and Martina Barksdale, Co-Founder of Soulfeast week.
+The program centered on rural and urban sustainability in the local food system and featured a keynote address from Ashley C. Smith, CEO of Black Soil: Our Better Nature.
+Attendees also engaged with minority business owners throughout the food chain from Lexington that include Toa Green from Crank and Boom Ice Cream; Chef Angelia Drake, From the Heart; and Chef Dan Wu, owner of former restaurant Atomic Ramen.
+Special appearances were also made by Rob Perez, owner of DV8 Kitchen, and Martina Barksdale, co-founder of SoulFeast Week.

 Intercultural Awareness Day (Save the Date Graphic)